opencog/opencog/opencog/persist/sql/README.md

 Database Setup
 --------------
-There are four basic database setup: installation, device driver setup, user and password setup, and table initialization.
+There are four basic steps needed to setup the database: installation, device driver setup, user and password setup, and table initialization.
 Each step discussed below.

 Database Install
 ----------------
 Download and install Postgres version 8.3 or newer.
-The current design simply won't work with older versions of postgres (because of a lack of array membership support) or MySQL (because of a lack of array support, in general).
+The current design simply won't work with MySQL, because of a lack of array support.
 Same holds true for SQLite.
+Sorry.
 There is some work in the code-base to support these other databases, but the work-arounds for the missing features are kind-of complicated, and likely to be slow.